 Students majoring in International & Global Studies are required to spend at least one term at one of WPI's more than 50 global project centers, where they'll have the opportunity to participate in projects that will change themselves, and the world.

-The International & Global Studies program prepares students to thrive in the future by developing global competency both inside and outside the classroom.
+The International & Global Studies program, working in collaboration with The Global School, prepares students to thrive in the future by developing global competency both inside and outside the classroom.

 With a required global experience and the opportunity to take courses and work on projects across a variety of fields, International & Global Studies stresses the importance of collaboration to enable students to have an enduring impact on people around the world.